 This consultation has now closed and the results are available below.

 To develop and advance ICAEW’s consumer engagement strategy and to address the concerns and recommendations outlined in the CMA’s 2016 report, ICAEW opted for a voluntary approach to improving the provision of price and service information to consumers.

 To date, the uptake of the voluntary guidance has been disappointing.
 At its meeting in June 2021, the IRB considered the final assessment of ICAEW firms’ take up.
 It noted that whilst the results showed some improvements, they were still some way short of acceptable.
 Consequently, it recommended mandating transparency measures through the introduction of regulation.

-The IRB has finished consulting on its proposed RLS strategy and the results are being collated.
+The IRB has finished consulting on its proposed RLS strategy.
 The proposed strategy supports the Legal Services Board’s strategic themes; fairer outcomes, stronger confidence and better services, to strengthen trust and protect the public by enabling, evaluating, and enforcing the highest standards in the profession.

 Subject to Legal Standards Board (LSB) approval, we propose to increase probate registration fees by 5% for 2022.
 This is to continue to deliver our ongoing programme of activity which aims to:

 - support the Legal Services Board's (LSB) strategic themes (fairer outcomes, stronger confidence and better services);

 - strengthen trust and protect the public by enabling, evaluating and enforcing the highest standards in the profession; and

 - to respond to the requirements of the Legal Services Act and new governance introduced by the LSB.

 This consultation ran from Friday 25 June to Friday 6 August 2021.